-So we pray, based on First Kings chapter three, based on James chapter one and James chapter three, and the picture of wisdom we see there, God, we pray for your wisdom in our lives.
+So we pray, based on 1 Kings 3:7–9, based on James chapter one and James chapter three, and the picture of wisdom we see there, God, we pray for your wisdom in our lives.
 God, we pray for that in each one of our lives today and all the responsibilities you’ve given us.
 And every decision we make and every thought we have and every word we speak, God, we pray that you would help us to be wise.
 God, deliver us from foolishness all day long today, we pray.
-God, we pray in our homes, in our churches, in our workplaces, in everything we do, help us to live, help us to lead wisely.
-Grant us discernment between good and evil, that we might walk according to your word and apply your word, obey your word in specific ways all day long.
+We pray in our homes, in our churches, in our workplaces, in everything we do, help us to live, help us to lead wisely.
+Grant us discernment between good and evil.
+So that we might walk according to your word.
+And apply your word, obey your word in specific ways all day long.

 God, we pray for wisdom to know how your words should play out in our lives in every single circumstance we face today.
-God, we pray for this wisdom and we praise you for your promise in James chapter one, to give wisdom when we ask.
-You are the all wise God, and you are generous with your wisdom.
+God, we pray for this wisdom.
+We praise you for your promise in James 1, to give wisdom when we ask.
+You are the all-wise God, and you are generous with your wisdom.
 So we ask for it today.
-We pray that you give us wisdom, according to your spirit, your word, and we pray for courage to walk in your wisdom today.
+We pray that you give us wisdom, according to your spirit, your word.
+And we pray for courage to walk in your wisdom today.
 In Jesus’ name, we pray.
 Amen.